- What is soil compaction

 Figure 3.
 Foot traffic in the garden bed is a major source of compaction.
 The impact of raindrops and sprinkler irrigation also compacts fine-textured soils.

-Ideally, cultivate organic soil amendments into the top six to eight inches of the soil.
-On compacted/clayey soils, anything less can lead to a shallow rooting system with reduced plant growth, lower vigor, and lower stress tolerance.
+To reduce soil compaction, cultivate organic soil amendments into the top six to eight inches of the soil.
+In compacted/clayey soils, anything less can lead to a shallow rooting system with reduced plant growth, lower vigor, and lower stress tolerance.

-General application rate for organic soil amendments is based on the type of product and the salt content.
+General application rates for organic soil amendments are based on the type of product and the salt content.
 Table 1 gives standard application rates for compost products.
 Compost made solely from plant residues (leaves and other yard wastes) is basically free of salt problems, so higher application rates are safe.

 Compost that includes manure or biosolids as a component has a potential for high salts.
 Excessive salt levels are common in many commercially available products sold in Colorado.
 For compost made with manure or biosolids, the application rate is limited unless a soil test on that batch of product shows a low salt level.
 An amendment with up to 10 dS/m (10 mmhos/cm) total salt is acceptable if incorporated six to eight inches deep in a low-salt garden soil (less than 1 dS/m or 1 mmhos/cm).
 Any amendment with a salt level above 10 dS/m (10 mmhos/cm) is questionable.